-Your TV isn't smart enough!
-Why Roku's Premiere+ is the best way to stream
+Here are our picks for the best streaming device in any scenario

 If you don’t have a 4K or HDR-enabled television, you obviously don’t need to spend close to $100 on a device that streams in 4K.
 Similarly, if all you’re looking to do is stream Netflix, you don’t need to buy a device that offers zillions of unnecessary apps.
 Luckily, the Roku Express offers basic functionality for a basic price, without extraneous bells or whistles.

 The cheapest product in the Roku lineup (and the cheapest item on this list), the Roku Express is understandably limited when compared to many of the other products, but it’s still pretty loaded for the price.
-Over 1,000 apps are available, including many we’ve previously mentioned like Netflix, Amazon, Hulu, and HBO Now, as well as both Sling TV and PlayStation Vue.
-The Express also includes a traditional A/V input cable — remember, the red, yellow, and white plugs? — so it’s your only option if you want to stream on a TV without an HDMI input.
+More than 1,000 apps are available, including many we previously mentioned like Netflix, Amazon, Hulu, and HBO Now, as well as both Sling TV and PlayStation Vue.
+The Express also includes a traditional AV input cable — remember, the red, yellow, and white plugs? — so it’s your only option if you want to stream to a TV without an HDMI input.

-The interface is just as user-friendly as any other Roku model, and while the Express isn’t as powerful as its bigger siblings, it’s still more than functional.
+The interface is just as user-friendly as any other Roku model, and while the Express isn’t as powerful as its siblings, it’s still more than functional.
+Roku’s recent update boosted the Express’s power by five times, so navigation is noticeably smoother than before.
 If you’re looking to add some smart features to an older TV, this is a cheap and effective way to do so.
 The Express is also a nice choice for a second or third TV that doesn’t need a glut of features.